 2) Pushed the developer to add more wetlands to the project to help with flood control.
 We didn’t let the perfect be enemy of the good, and worked to improve the project.

 3) Advocated for re-connecting the community to the rest of the city with pedestrian-friendly intersections for Hagood with Spring and Cannon.

 Here’s what should happen next:

-1) The city of Charleston should share its testing from areas surrounding the closed landfill with the Gadsden Green neighborhood council.
-They made the mess, they are part owners of the WestEdge project, and they own the landfill.
+1) The city of Charleston made the mess, they are part owners of the WestEdge project, and they own the landfill.
 The city should seek broad input on how to remedy decades of under-investment, not just the technicalities of the WestEdge permit.

 3) South Carolina needs to stand up.
 We cannot wait for Congress or a presidential administration to act.
 The South Carolina Department of Health and Environmental Control has an environmental justice working group, but—particularly with budget losses due to the pandemic—they may not have the necessary resources.
-Our General Assembly should recognize the importance of investing in public health and healthy communities when addressing the budget in September.
+DHEC needs the funding to do fill its mission of protecting and promoting the health of the public and the environment.

 Want to learn more?